HarrisonGrodin/Simplify.jl/README.md

 rule 4: x + (-x + y) => y
 ```

 Once all axioms have been transformed and added to the rule set, the rule set is called **complete** and ready for rewriting expressions.
+According to Knuth-Bendix Completion Algorithm, if the rule set is confluent and terminating, every expression can be rewritten to a unique normal form.